The complete guide to closing costs for buyers in Quebec real-estate (2026)

 Most buyers in Quebec, especially first-timers, drastically underestimate the actual cash that they need to buy a home.
-That’s because closing costs are spread out over time and often hidden behind paperwork, inspections and taxes.
+This is because closing costs, which are typically tens of thousands of dollars, only show up right at the end of the transaction.

 In this article we break down: